hacker0limbo/dotgig/README.md

 }
 ```

-This is only for my project's suitable autocomplete behaviour.
+This is only for my project's better autocomplete behaviour.